 For information on how to fit these recommendations into your travel plan, check out our Seoul itinerary for 3 to 7 days.
+If you are looking for a 4 day Seoul itinerary, click here.
 If you like to make Seoul your base to discover other highlights in South Korea, check out our Seoul day trips guide.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.

 The best time to visit Seoul is in the months of May, September, and October.

 Since foreign credit and debit cards don’t always work, we advise you to bring some extra cash.

 Consider getting the discover Seoul pass which covers 35 of Seoul’s best tourist attractions.
 At the same time, it also functions as a T-money rechargeable card that can be used on public transport.

 The best place to stay in Seoul is Myeongdong or Insadong.

 Myeongdong, in the middle of Seoul’s city center, is a great place to stay if you love shopping and want to be close to plenty of restaurants.